m4ttsch/omscs-notes-notes/information-security/malicious-code.md

 A **boot sector virus** resides in the boot sector of the hard drive and executes whenever the system is booted.

-A **polymorphic virus** “looks different” with each infection.
+A **polymorphic virus** "looks different" with each infection.
 This is achieved by encrypting a portion of the virus code with a randomly generated key during each infection.
 The purpose of using polymorphic viruses is to avoid detection by anti-virus systems that rely on [virus signatures](https://www.computerhope.com/jargon/v/virus-signature.htm).

 Any of these viruses can be polymorphic.